faith-ie/FarmCord/README.md

 # FarmCord
 FarmCord is a bot for Discord where you can farm seeds that you have planted, and more coming soon!

-# setting up the bot
+# Inviting the bot
+You can invite FarmCord's official bot using this [link](https://discordapp.com/oauth2/authorize?client_id=630849680431120385&permissions=67423296&scope=bot).